VolkerGast/GraphPynt/README.md

 grno = Grno(corp, file)

-When being saved, they will be split up into a corpus file, carrying a prefix 'c_', and a document file, carrying a prefix 'f_'.
+When being saved, the mono-document corpus file will be split up into a corpus file, carrying a prefix 'c_', and a document file, carrying a prefix 'f_'.

 # The Grno-class